jchismar/cmssw/RecoTracker/LSTCore/standalone/README.md

 ### Setting up LST outside of CMSSW

-For this setup, dependencies are still provided from CMSSW through CVMFS (see below for an even more independent setup) but no CMSSW area is setup.
+For this setup, dependencies are still provided from CMSSW through CVMFS but no CMSSW area is setup.
 This is done by running the following commands.

 ``` bash
 LST_BRANCH=CMSSW_14_1_0_pre3_LST_X_LSTCore_realfiles # Change to the development branch